-Voice Conditions & Treatment San Diego
+Voice Conditions & Treatment in Poway, San Diego

 Hoarseness is also known as dysphonia.
 It is any change or abnormality in the sound of the voice.
 It is different from dysarthria which is an abnormality in enunciation or the articulation of speech.
 Hoarseness is usually caused by changes to the voice box, or larynx, and it is deemed chronic when it lasts longer than 4 to 6 weeks.
 The larynx has 3 primary functions.
 Besides its function in speaking, it also regulates swallowing and breathing.
 For this reason, when there is dysfunction in the voice box causing hoarseness, the patient may also experience changes in their swallowing (dysphagia) and breathing (dyspnea) as well as chronic throat clearing or coughing.